qir-alliance/.github/workstreams/Adaptive_Profile_Workstream.md

   such data structures for [callable values](https://github.com/qir-alliance/qir-spec/blob/main/specification/v0.1/2_Callables.md);
-  i.e., the usage of subroutines as first class values is not supported within the Base Profile, and the use of [function types](https://llvm.org/doxygen/group__LLVMCCoreTypeFunction.html) is limited to globally declared LLVM functions that may be called as part of program execution.
+  i.e., the usage of subroutines as first class values is not supported within the Adaptive Profile, and the use of [function types](https://llvm.org/doxygen/group__LLVMCCoreTypeFunction.html) is limited to globally declared LLVM functions that may be called as part of program execution.